arjunattam/arjun.is/_posts/2019-04-28-microsoft.md

 ## Next steps

 It was amazing to see Rubberduck and Team Chat get user love and grow, and to find a vision statement that inspired me.
 I knew one potential route to take: fundraise and build a team, but for some reason it didn't feel right.
-I don't which one of these it was: not having a co-founder, being burnt out from my last job in a venture backed startup, or just worrying that I had spent 3.5+ years in early stage with little to show for it.
+I don't know which one of these it was: not having a co-founder, being burnt out from my last job in a venture backed startup, or just worrying that I had spent 3.5+ years in early stage with little to show for it.

 Fortunately for me, my experiments caught the attention of my future manager at Microsoft (I've bookmarked the [issue comment on GitHub](https://github.com/MicrosoftDocs/live-share/issues/69#issuecomment-400335051) that triggered it).
 Over the following conversations I realized how aligned we were over the vision, and I found a team that wanted to build the best developer tools in the world.
 It felt like I had found my crowd.